 In line with this, when an external party is involved in your project and one of your supervisors has an interest in this party outside of the scope of your project, you should opt for another supervisor who can act (more) independently.

-Information on staff members' expertise is available on the Faculty's Personal Profiles pages, where there is also the option to search by expertise (see links on the graduation website).
+Information on staff members' expertise is available on the Faculty's Personal Profiles pages.

 1.3.3 Third mentor from external party